-Hazard Is this a hazard that may occur in Warren County?
-If yes, does this hazard pose a significant threat to Warren County and is this included as a Hazard of Concern?
+If yes, does this hazard pose a significant threat to Warren Is this a hazard County and is that may occur in Warren this included as Hazard County?
+Concern?
 Why was this determination made?
 Source(s) Avalanche No No The NYS HMP identifies avalanche as a hazard of concern; however, the daily probability of an avalanche for the state is 0.02 percent.
 Avalanches can occur in any situation where snow, slope and weather conditions combine to create proper conditions.
 About 90 percent of all avalanches start on slopes of 30 to 45 degrees and about 98 percent of all avalanches occur on slopes of 25 to 50 degrees.
 New York State, in general, has a very low occurrence of avalanche events based on statistics provided by National Avalanche Center - American Avalanche Association (NAC-AAA) between 1998 and 2020.
 Avalanche was identified as a hazard in the NYS HMP and there have been occurrences in the state; however, the daily probability of an avalanche in the state is 0.02 percent.
 In addition, there have been no known occurrences in Warren County.
 The Steering Committee does not consider the hazard to be a significant concern.
 NYS DHSES NAC-AAA NY HMP NOAA-NCEI Coastal Erosion No No The NYS HMP identifies coastal erosion as a hazard of concern for New York State.
 Erosion can impact all the state's coastal counties along: Lake Erie and the Niagara River, Lake Ontario and the St. Lawrence River, Atlantic Ocean and Long Island Sound, Hudson River south of the federal dam in Troy, the East River, the Harlem River, the Kill van Kull and Arthur Kill, and all connecting waterbodies, bays, harbors, shallows, and wetlands.
 As stated above, coastal erosion is limited to the state's coastal counties.
 Warren County is not a coastal county; therefore, the Steering Committee does not consider the hazard to be a significant concern.
-NYS DHSES Input from Steering and Planning Committees Dam Failure Disease Yes Yes The 2019 NYS HMP identifies dam failure as a hazard of concern for New York State and includes it in the Flood hazard profiles.
+NYS DHSES Input from Steering and Planning Committees • Dam Failure Yes Yes The 2019 NYS HMP identifies dam failure as a hazard of concern for New York State and includes it in the Flood hazard profiles.
 According to the New York Dam Safety Inspection 68 dams are within Warren County, as shown in Section 4.
 Of these 68 dams, 38 are low hazard, 16 are intermediate hazard and 7 are high hazard (County, 2022).
-The 2019 NYS HMP does not identify disease outbreak as a hazard of concern.
-NYS DHSES Warren County Emergency Services Input from Steering and Planning Committees NYSDEC NYS GIS NYS DHSES Disease Outbreak Yes Yes NYSDEC
+NYS DHSES Warren County Emergency Services Input from Steering and Planning Committees NYSDEC NYS GIS Disease Outbreak Yes Yes The 2019 NYS HMP does not identify disease outbreak as a hazard of concern for New York State.
+NYS DHSESNYS DEC